-During 2019 the Supplier Conduct Charter has continued to be issued with each Supplier Self Assessment form as well as a copy with all printed purchase orders.
+During 2022 the Supplier Conduct Charter has continued to be issued with each Supplier Self Assessment form as well as a copy with all purchase orders.
 We expect each supplier to accept our conduct charter as part of the approval process.

 AMG Code of Business Conduct

 The AMG Code of Business Conduct, which has been in place since 2009, serves to guide the actions of all employees and is used as a tool to help employees make the right decisions and resolve ethical issues that they may encounter.
 The code helps employees to do the right thing and abide by the rules wherever AMG operate around the world.

 In order to reinforce the principles of the AMG Code of Business Conduct (updated in 2019), employees are required to complete training on commencing employment and then on a periodic basis.
 This periodic training is due to be carried out in 2023.

 AMG supports and respects the protection of internationally proclaimed human rights and will work to make sure it is not complicit in human rights abuses.
 The key principles of the AMG Policy on Human Rights are driven by internationally accepted norms and national law.

 Robust HR procedures and policies are in place to ensure our ongoing compliance with UK employment laws, including ‘right to work’ document checks, contracts of employment and ensuring compliance with national minimum wage requirements.

 We offer market related pay and reward packages for the local areas in which we operate, which includes pensions and additional health and welfare benefits to support our employees during and after their working lives.

 Our employment is not seasonal in nature and we do not employ people on zero-hours contracts.
 We have a good working relationship with the Trade union who represent a proportion of the staff at our sites.